parttimehacker/airport_services/README.md

 ## Description:
 This respository contains Apple Xcode project artifacts (Swift), which illustrate basic use of information from the ACI-World ACRIS Airport Services Portal.

-NOTE: The sample project is a template for third parties developing applications wanting to advertise the use of an airport security checkpoint virtual queueing implementation.
-The data inlcudes airport related information and several URLs to simplify access to an airport's virtual queuing solution.
+NOTE: The sample project is a template or example for third parties developing applications which advertise the use of an airport security checkpoint virtual queueing implementation.
+The data inlcudes airport related information and several URLs to simplify access to an airport's virtual queueing solution.

 ![Xcode](https://img.shields.io/badge/Xcode-007ACC?style=for-the-badge&logo=Xcode&logoColor=white)
 ![Swift](https://img.shields.io/badge/swift-F54A2A?style=for-the-badge&logo=swift&logoColor=white)